 B. Optional Interview Statements: (Said by you on camera.
 Don’t forget to smile!)

-Authors: The following statements may be poken by additional authors if desired.
+Authors: The following statements may bespoken by additional authors if desired.
 These statements must be completed by different authors than those who gave the required statements, and no more than one statement can be spoken by each additional author.
 Please restrict the length of each statement to no more than 30 words.
 You may revise the given prompts as necessary to better fit your protocol, but please remember that the total introduction length cannot exceed 150 words.

 [Graves]: Tumors harboring pluripotent cells are extremely sensitive to radiation.
 Advances in external beam radiation therapy have now enabled specifically targeting small teratoma while avoiding damage to normal tissue, which makes it ideal for treatments of radiation-sensitive teratomas.